bolucat/fuck-xunlei/README.md

 ## Contribute
 Directly append new IPV4 address to `src/ipv4_list.txt` and NEW IPV6 address to `src/ipv6_list.txt`

-Add run `./sort.sh` on Linux / MacOS
+Then run `./sort.sh` on Linux / MacOS